StackVista/stackstate-docs/stackpacks/integrations/new_splunk/splunk_events.md

 | **source\_type\_name** | - |
 | **tags** | `hostname:<hostname>`<br />`status:<status>`<br />`description:<description>` |

-## Splunk events Agent check configuration
+## Splunk events Agent check

-To enable the Splunk events check and begin collecting events data from your Splunk instance:
+To enable the Splunk events check and begin collecting events data from your Splunk instance, a Splunk events check on Agent V1 must be configured to connect to your Splunk instance and execute at least one Splunk saved search.
+Follow the instructions below to configure the Splunk events Agent check.

 1. Edit the Agent V1 integration configuration file `???` to include details of your Splunk instance under **instances**:
    * **url** - The URL of your Splunk instance.